 Steve Forbert’s folk-rock career has spanned four decades and counting.
 In June 1976, the twenty-one year old boarded a train in Meridian, Mississippi bound for New York City, then the epicenter of folk music.
 His combination of musicianship and authenticity demanded notice.
 In less than two years, he went from being a street performer and living at the YMCA to filling historic Greenwich Village clubs and signing a major label record contract with Nemperor Records.

-**This show has been rescheduled from Saturday, March 28th to Friday, October 9th.
+**This show has been rescheduled from Friday, October 9th to Sunday, June 20th.
 All tickets for the original date will be honored for the new date.
-Patrons unable to attend this new date have until April 15th to request refunds.
 Please contact the box office at 508-324-1926 with any questions.**

 Journeyman – A Tribute to Eric Clapton – The Layla Tour